Early Preschool Classroom – The Forest Room (3 year olds)

 I graduated from The University of Maine in May of 2017 with a Bachelor’s Degree in Psychology with a concentration in Abnormal/Social development and minors in Sociology and Legal Studies.
 I spent all four years of college volunteering for The Make-A-Wish Foundation and Dance Marathon for Children’s Miracle Network.
 The courses and volunteer work I took part in throughout college are what helped me discover that I wanted to work with children!

 I have spent several years babysitting and have always been surrounded by children in my family.
-I am looking forward to watching all of the children grow in a safe and fun environment!
+I love being such an important part all of the children growing in a safe and fun environment!
 The early preschoolers here at The Academy are so much fun!